goci-io/github-repository/README.md

 ```

 Look into the [terraform.tfvars](terraform.tfvars.example) example file or find more variables in the [variables.tf](variables.tf).
-You also need to make sure to have a valid token set in `GITHUB_TOKEN` environment variable to configure the terraform provider or set terraform variable `github_token`.
+Make sure to configure your Github Provider with a Token set (e.g. via `GITHUB_TOKEN` environment variable).

 In case the repository already exists but you still want to configure settings you can set `create_repository` to false.